NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 Participants are participating institutions with contact person(s) for each institution.
 The list of all participants and supporting societies and their contact details are found [here](https://nextcloud.nfdi4microbiota.de/f/106081) (internal link).
 All participants are members of the mailing list participants-at-nfdi4microbiota.de.

-### Ambassadors
+### NFDI4Microbiota Ambassadors
 Ambassadors are young researchers (PhD students, Post Docs, etc.) of microbiology research groups.
 They actively [registered](https://helmholtz-hzi.limesurvey.net/158936?newtest=Y&lang=en) and are part of the mailing list ambassador-at-nfdi4microbiota.de.
+Details on the ambassador program can be found on the [web portal](https://nfdi4microbiota.de/community/ambassador.html).

 ## Communication